cyrilvoyant/DICOM-Transfer-Modify/README.md

   -export these images in Pinnacle.

--To deselect the actions to be executed, add "rem" at the beginning of the line in the script
+- To deselect the actions to be executed, add "rem" at the beginning of the line in the script

+- LEFT_CLICK on the code.bat file to execute the previous elements